kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-15-accountability-mvp-part-2.md

 ---
 title: "Accountability MVP Part 2"
-path: "/2018/05/15/accountability-mvp-part-2"
+slug: "accountability-mvp-part-2"
 date: "2018-05-16T00:22:00.000Z"
 tags: ["Personal Growth","Coding","Technology"]
+draft: false
+template: "post"
-excerpt: "[Three days ago](/blog/2018/05/12/accountability-idea), I talked about a simple, public calendar to update on my goal progress.
+description: "[Three days ago](/blog/2018/05/12/accountability-idea), I talked about a simple, public calendar to update on my goal progress.
 [Here is the current version of the..."
 ---

 [Three days ago](/blog/2018/05/12/accountability-idea), I talked about a simple, public calendar to update on my goal progress.
 [Here is the current version of the calendar](/accountability-calendar/).
 Now, the progress may not look like much, but I've simplified it much much more coding-wise and made it more extensible.